Petroleo Brasileiro S.A. - Petrobras (PBR) Shares Down Despite Recent Market Volatility

 JP Morgan gave a rating of “Neutral” to PBR, setting the target price at $14 in the report published on October 31st of the previous year.

-Volatility was left at 3.76%, however, over the last 30 days, the volatility rate increased by 3.88%, as shares sank -14.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.88% upper at present.
+Volatility was left at 3.77%, however, over the last 30 days, the volatility rate increased by 2.73%, as shares sank -12.07% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.22% lower at present.

 Stock Fundamentals for PBR